WELCOME TO FRANKLIN HOMESTEAD & CARRIAGE HOUSE

 Vermont Housing Conservation Board and Vermont Housing Finance Agency helped funding the project, which consisted of 23 apartments for seniors over 55.

 In 2001, Franklin Carriage House was built to provide further housing to meet the needs of the region.
-The Carriage House offers studio apartments to seniors 55 and over, as well as providing meal, cleaning, and laundry services.
+The Carriage House offers efficiency apartments to seniors 55 and over, as well as providing meal, cleaning, and laundry services.

 Thanks to local dedication, hard work, and funding, these wonderful, affordable housing options are now available, nestled on beautifully landscaped grounds in the rural and active lake community of Franklin.